 Now, I do want to tell you just how much abuse these babies have been through.
 I mean they have seen it all and they still look amazing.
 The area above is my son’s desk area where he kicks his legs, tosses muddy shoes, and banged his metal stool against more times than I want to remember.
 You can see that the metal stool hasn’t held up as well, but the cabinets look pristine.

 Oh, but I can’t say he is the only cause for damage.
 Last fall, I spilled an entire quart of dark brown opaque stain right down the front.
-There is nothing worse you could possible spill on a painted surface and my cabinets were bathed in it.
+There is nothing worse you could possibly spill on a painted surface and my cabinets were bathed in it.
 The stain took me about 2 hours to clean (we had nasty carpeting then).
 However, this is the only damage that is at all visible.
-I might have been able to get it out but it was after midnight and I honestly didn’t see it until much later.
+I might have been able to get it out, but it was after midnight, and I honestly didn’t see it until much later.
 Frankly, the fact that the stain didn’t sink into these cabinets is a testament to just how durable they are.

 In terms of scrapes and knicks, there is only one on this entire set.
 I think the paint didn’t bond properly to this corner and it did chip off.
 Since this was one of my earlier projects, I definitely don’t recommend this type of paint but there are so many more options now.
 I have a few recommendations for paint that I love and it depends on the project.